Acceleration Calculator

 What is acceleration and how is it defined in physics?

-What is the standard unit of acceleration and what does it mean?
+What is the standard unit of acceleration and what does it mean physically?

-Can acceleration be negative and what is deceleration?
+Can acceleration be negative and what does deceleration mean?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.